 This game introduced many new features, such as the overworld map, power-ups, and secret levels.
 Players must navigate through eight worlds, each with its own unique theme and complete levels, to progress through the game.
 There are also mini-games that can be unlocked by collecting coins at certain levels.
 Without a doubt, Super Mario Bros.
 3 has inspired countless other platformers and remains one of the best NES games of all time.

-- Save the Mushroom Kingdom from Bower's Koopa Kids
+- Save the Mushroom Kingdom from the Koopa Kids

 The NES platformers of the 80s and 90s continue to stand the test of time, with many games still beloved by fans of all ages today.
 These classic titles were some of the most memorable games from their era, featuring inventive-level design, impressive graphics, and engaging gameplay.
 While every game has a unique appeal, some stand out more than others — these are the ones we highlighted in this post.
 Whether it’s intense action, captivating stories, or unique mechanics, these games will keep players entertained for years to come.
 If you’re looking for a fun and challenging game on your NES, this list will certainly have what you’re looking for.